ASBESTOS AND LEAD-BASED PAINT ABATEMENT REQUIREMENTS AT BROWNFIELDS/VOLUNTARY CLEANUP PROGRAM SITES

 Potentially friable asbestos materials to be left in place must be “encapsulated” (coated, fully enclosed, etc.), if they will be impacted, using standard industry practices.
 As required by regulations, clearance sampling must be conducted following the removal and encapsulation work.

 The owner must develop an operation and maintenance plan for material left in place.
-If an environmental covenant is to be executed for the site related to other aspects of a cleanup (e.g., restricted use soil cleanup standards were used or soil contamination is left on-site under a cap), the operation and maintenance plan can be included as an attachment to the covenant.
+If an environmental covenant is to be executed for the site related to other aspects of a cleanup for example, restricted use soil cleanup standards were used or soil contamination is left on-site under a cap), the operation and maintenance plan can be included as an attachment to the covenant.
 If no covenant is to be executed, the operation and maintenance plan should be a stand-alone document that must be filed in the property chain of title following BVCP approval.

 Buried Asbestos-Containing Building Debris